Upgrade Two B Series Appliances in a Failover Configuration

 There are two alternatives for upgrading in a failover environment: synchronous upgrade and asynchronous upgrade.

-With synchronous updating, the primary appliance is updated first and maintains its role as primary.
-This method does involve some downtime; it is recommended for simple deployments and scenarios that will not suffer from being offline during the update.
+With synchronous updating, the primary B Series Appliance is updated first and maintains its role as primary.
+This method does involve some downtime; we recommend synchronous updates for simple deployments and scenarios that will not suffer from being offline during the update.

 - Select the failover upgrade alternative that best fits your downtime and continuity needs.